Active Full Backup

 For example, the regular backup schedule is set to Monday and Tuesday at 15:00.
 Active full backup schedule is set to Friday.
 In this case, the backup job schedule will contain information that the job must start on Monday, Tuesday and Friday at 15:00.

-Retention Policy for Active Full Backups
+Retention Job for Active Full Backups

 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).